 Specific requirements with respect to the MAC

 No additional MAC requirements are added to transmit waveform from M/dMU to RAU, and vice versa, because the link performance of RoT and RoF is based on relay transmission.

+[Note: The relay transmission only transports the analog RF signals from M/dMU to RAU, and vice versa.
+This does not impose the specific requirement to the MAC.]

 Other issues

-Optical Sub-Harmonic IQ Mixer (O-SHIQM) [6][7][8] techniques for mobile fronthaulwill be proposed to be included in the Technical Requirement Document at the next meeting.
+Optical Sub-Harmonic IQ Mixer (O-SHIQM) [6][7][8] techniques for mobile fronthaulwill be proposed to be included in the Technical Requirement Document as an optional requirement at the next meeting.

+[Note:The text will be submitted to the next meeting. ]

 References